 I also have a Facebook page for the vintage music site and collection.
 I’ve really grown to appreciate this old music, and want to keep it alive.
 Take a look and if you enjoy it, or wish to contribute, click the “like” button.

-This spring I want to get a local ukulele club going.
-Have regular meetings, lessons and jams – at Rick Garner’s Silvertone Music Academy space (on Huron St., above Casbah, entrance at the back).
+This fall I want to get a local ukulele club going.
+Have regular meetings, lessons and jams.
+Might start with a single workshop at the library.
 Contact me if you’re interested in joining us.

-Meantime, I’m also working on re-learning the bass, with an Epiphone viola bass bought locally at Blue Mountain Music, and an Ergo 5-string electric upright bass picked up used through Kijiji.
+Meantime, I’m also working on re-learning the bass, with an Epiphone viola bass bought locally at Blue Mountain Music, and an Ergo 5-string electric upright bass (update: sold!).
 I also play a little harmonica and have several harmonica reviews here.
-Plus I recently got a tenor guitar.
+I may be stretching myself a bit.

 Contact me if you want to get together to jam, to talk about the collection of song sheets, or discuss ukuleles in general.